ROBERT BOYERInstitute of the Americas in Paris

 Thierry MartinUNIVERSITY OF FRANCHE-COMTÉ IN BESANÇON

-Thierry Martin is a philosopher and Professor of Philosophy of Science at the University of Franche-Comté and Director of the Centre on the Logic of Action in Besançon, France.
-Founding member of the Philosophy of Science Society (SPS), member of the International Institute of Philosophy (IIP) and of the National Committee for History and Philosophy of Science (CNFHPS), he is a research associate at the Institute for History and Philosophy of Science and Technology (IHPST).
-Professor Martin is co-editor of the complete works of Augustin Cournot and Co-president of the Cournot Centre.
+Thierry Martin is a philosopher and Professor emeritus of Philosophy of Science at the University of Franche-Comté in Besançon.
+A researcher at the Centre on the Logic of Action (Besançon), which he headed from 2004 to 2018, he is also a research associate at the Institute for History and Philosophy of Science and Technology (IHPST).
+Professor Martin is founding member of the Philosophy of Science Society (SPS), member of the International Institute of Philosophy (IIP) and of the French National Committee for History and Philosophy of Science and Technology (CNFHPST).
+He is co-editor of the complete works of Augustin Cournot and Co-president of the Cournot Centre.

 Johan PaulssonHarvard Medical School

 Johan Paulsson is an applied mathematician and Associate Professor in the Department of Biosystems at Harvard Medical School.
 He is founder of the Paulsson Lab, which he has been managing since its creation in 2005.
 Johan Paulsson is recognized as one of the pioneers of systems biology.

 Robert Solow is an economist and Institute Professor emeritus at the Massachusetts Institute of Technology.
 In 1987, he received the Nobel Memorial Prize in Economic Sciences for his contribution to economic growth theory, and, in 1999, the US National Medal of Science.
 Former President of the American Academy of Sciences and of the Econometrics Society, he is a Scholar at the Russell Sage Foundation.
 Professor Solow is Co-founder of the Cournot Foundation and Centre.